Erudite885/Erudite885/README.md

 👋   Hi there,

- -   My name is Bianca Uche and I am glad you found your way to my repo
+ -   I am glad you found your way to my repo

  -   Here you will find my musings on the art of creating, developing, and evolving the spiders web until there is no way home.